cseseniordesign/plant-phenotyping/workflow_user_guide.md

         * Windows (under File Transferring With HCC Supercomputers): <https://hcc.unl.edu/docs/quickstarts/connecting/for_windows_users/>

 ## Creating Anaconda Environment to Run Workflow (Need to do only once)
-1. Install dependencies: [pandas, matplotlib, scipy(version 1.1.0), scikit-learn, pillow, opencv, tensorflow, keras, and numpy, imutils]
+1. Install dependencies: [pandas, matplotlib, scikit-learn, pillow, opencv, tensorflow, keras, and numpy, imutils, scipy (version 1.1.0)]
     1. Load anaconda: `module load anaconda`
     2. Create your own environment: `conda create -n [env_name]` (Where [env_name] is the name that you want your environment to be)
-    3. To activate the environment: `conda activate [env_name]` (You can verify you have activated your environment by looking to the left username in the terminal.
-It should show your environment name in parentheses).
-    4. To deactivate environment: `conda deactivate`
-    5. Install dependencies [pandas, matplotlib, scikit-learn, pillow, opencv, tensorflow, keras, numpy, imutils, scipy(version 1.1.0)]: `conda install [package_name]` (must have your environment activated to use this line)
+    3. Install dependencies [pandas, matplotlib, scikit-learn, pillow, opencv, tensorflow, keras, numpy, imutils, scipy (version 1.1.0)]: `conda install -n [env_name] [package_name]`
+      * Example (normal): `conda install -n sd pandas`
+      * Example (specify version): `conda install -n sd scipy==1.1.0`

 ## Modifying Workflow Paths to Work with File Structure (Need to do only once)
 1. Modify file\_paths\_config.py located in the pics2predictions folder:
     * Change the data value to the file path to the dataset’s Hyp\_SV\_90 folders.
     * Change the model value to the value of the model you want use to predict the images (also ensure that the file is in the input folder).
+    * Example:
     ` 'data': '/work/csesd/pnnguyen/data/*/Hyp_SV_90/',`
      `'model': 'model_4_300_3.40421104694053e-05.h5'`
-    * data needs to be in this structure for workflow to work:
+    * data needs to be in this structure for workflow to work for hyperspectral images:
         * data (does not have to be called data)
             * [plant folder name]
                 * Hyp\_SV\_90